BlueAmulet/TerrainTools/README.md

 resetterrain [radius=5] [type]
 	Remove nearby terrain modifications
-	Valid types are: all, level, smooth, paint debugterrain
+	Valid types are: all, level, smooth, paint undoreset
+	Restore removed terrain modifications
+	Has up to 32 available restores, amount can be configured debugterrain
 	Enables a terrain modification visualization mode
 	This mode can be laggy depending on how many modifiers are nearby